lentendu/DeltaMP/README.md

 + __Minimum identity__: a rate between 0.0 and 1.0 defining the minimum pairwise identity between a query sequence and a reference sequence to assign taxonomy, only when using "vsearch" in __Taxonomic classifier__.
 The default is 0.8.

++ __Minimum query coverage__: a rate between 0.0 and 1.0 defining the minimum coverage of the query sequence with a matching reference sequence, only with vsearch __Taxonomic classifier__.
+The default is 0.8.

 + __Directory path to database__: the full path to the directory containing reference sequence database files.
 The default is /home/$USER .

 + __Database prefix name__: filename prefix identifying database files.
 A database have to be composed from a TAB-separated "prefix".txt file in which the second column describe the version, citation and reference of the database with the first column containing VERSION, CITATION and FULLCITATION, respectively (see e.g. <test/pr2_4.10.0.txt>) and either from a pair of "prefix".fasta and "prefix".taxonomy mothur's style database format for "bayesian" classifier, or from a "prefix".udb binary file produced by the command `vsearch --makeudb_usearch` for "vsearch" classifier.
 Optionnaly, a "prefix".align.fasta, containing an aligned version of the "prefix".fasta sequences, is needed for pre-clustering with "mothur".
 See the <test/> directory for example files in each format.
 You can use the "update_xxx.sh" scripts in <auxillary_scripts/> to automatically download the PR2, SILVA and UNITE databases and to format them into the previously described formats.
 The default is "pr2_4.10.0".